💸 Have a friend who needs a new bank account? Connect them with ING and earn €50!

 Why do they do it?

 You may have heard of the German word schadenfreude.
-If not, it basically means a sense of pleasure that is derived from another’s misfortune.
+If not, it means a sense of pleasure derived from another’s misfortune.

 READ MORE | Dutch Quirk #61: Joke openly about Germans

-Of course, people gossip all the time, and Dutchies are no strangers to the fact.
+Of course, people always gossip, and Dutchies are no strangers to the fact.
 And mostly, it’s not out of spite or meanness.

-Though it totally can be — especially when you’ve just walked onto a faded path that is so clearly a cycling route…
+Though it can be, especially when you’ve just walked onto a faded path that is a cycling route…

 Why is it quirky?

-Often when someone has been caught gossiping red-handed, they hang their heads in shame.
+Often, people caught gossiping red-handed hang their heads in shame. 🙈

 READ MORE | Why don’t the Dutch say sorry?

-As an international, you may not know any Dutch, so it’s likely you won’t recognise that they’re gossiping about you.
+You may not know Dutch as an international, so you likely won’t recognise that they’re gossiping about you.

-But if you do, they’ll assume you don’t understand what they’re saying, making it a laughing stock for all involved.
+But if you do, they’ll assume you don’t understand what they’re saying, making you a laughing stock for all involved.

 Should you join in?